Breathing gas: Helium

 Helium (He) is an inert gas that is less narcotic than nitrogen at equivalent pressure (in fact there is no evidence for any narcosis from helium at all), and it has a much lower density, so it is more suitable for deeper dives than nitrogen.
 Helium is equally able to cause decompression sickness.
 At high pressures, helium also causes high-pressure nervous syndrome, which is a central nervous system irritation syndrome which is in some ways opposite to narcosis.

 Helium mixture fills are considerably more expensive than air fills due to the cost of helium and the cost of mixing and compressing the mix.

 Helium is not suitable for dry suit inflation owing to its poor thermal insulation properties – compared to air, which is regarded as a reasonable insulator, helium has six times the thermal conductivity.
-Helium's low molecular weight (monatomic MW=4, compared with diatomic nitrogen MW=28) increases the timbre of the breather's voice, which may impede communication.
+Helium's low molecular weight (monatomic MW=4, compared with diatomic nitrogen MW=28) increases the pitch of the breather's voice, which may impede communication.
 This is because the speed of sound is faster in a lower molecular weight gas, which increases the resonance frequency of the vocal cords.
 Helium leaks from damaged or faulty valves more readily than other gases because atoms of helium are smaller allowing them to pass through smaller gaps in seals.

 Helium is found in significant amounts only in natural gas, from which it is extracted at low temperatures by fractional distillation.

 Neon

 Neon (Ne) is an inert gas sometimes used in deep commercial diving but is very expensive.
 Like helium, it is less narcotic than nitrogen, but unlike helium, it does not distort the diver's voice.
 Compared to helium, neon has superior thermal insulating properties.
+Neon has an atomic and molecular weight of approximately 20, compared to 14 for nitrogen and 4 for helium, but nitrogen gas (N2)has a molecular weight of 28.

 Hydrogen

 Hydrogen (H2) has been used in deep diving gas mixes but is very explosive when mixed with more than about 4 to 5% oxygen (such as the oxygen found in breathing gas).
 This limits use of hydrogen to deep dives and imposes complicated protocols to ensure that excess oxygen is cleared from the breathing equipment before breathing hydrogen starts.
-Like helium, it raises the timbre of the diver's voice.
+Like helium, it raises the pitch of the diver's voice.
 The hydrogen-oxygen mix when used as a diving gas is sometimes referred to as Hydrox.
 Mixtures containing both hydrogen and helium as diluents are termed Hydreliox.